 Through FACTS Management students and parents can access lesson plans, homework assignments, grades and other academic information throughout the school year.
-In addition, other important enrollment and financial information can be accessed via FACTS
+In addition, other important enrollment and financial information can be accessed via FACTS succeed and build stronger partnerships between all parties.

-Conferences are important in beginning and maintaining a positive relationship between faculty members, parents and students.
-The goal of the conference will always be to help the student succeed and build stronger partnerships between all parties.
 Conferences are welcomed but require advanced scheduling in order for teachers and administrators to adequately address your questions and concerns.
 If you would like to arrange a conference with a specific teacher, please contact the teacher to schedule a time.
-If you need to meet with multiple teachers, please contact the School Principal, Mr. Jerry Lawrence, to coordinate.